 Parking: There is a free car park and toilets at the entrance to the wood, located just off A671.

-References Spring Wood Visitor Guide, Lancashire County Council
+Spring Wood Visitors Guide, undated leaflet, Lancashire County Council